codex-storage/codex-spec/specs/marketplace.md

 | Smart Contract             | A smart contract implementing the marketplace functionality.                                                               |
 | Token               | ERC20-based token used within the Codex network.     |

+## Semantics

+The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [2119](https://www.ietf.org/rfc/rfc2119.txt).

+The marketplace contract manages storage requests, maintains the state of allocated storage slots, and orchestrates SP rewards, collaterals, and storage proofs.
+A node that wishes to participate in the Codex persistence layer MUST implement one or more roles described in this document.

 ### Roles